-Metastatic breast cancer means the cancer has spread from your breast to your bones, lungs, or other parts of your body.
+Metastatic breast cancer means the cancer has spread from your breast to distant organs such as your bones, lungs, or other parts of your body.

 No matter where the cancer spreads, it's still called "breast cancer."
 For example, breast cancer that has spread to your lungs is called "breast cancer," not "lung cancer."
 Your doctor will still treat it like breast cancer.